Restavek: History

 The restavek tradition dates back centuries.

 Following the January 2010 earthquake, thousands of individuals in Haiti were displaced from their homes and families.
-According to anecdotal evidence, many of these individuals were children who had nowhere to turn but to become part of the Haitian restavèk population.
-Along with displacement due to natural disasters, children are solicited as restavèks by recruiters looking to find domestic servants for families.
+According to anecdotal evidence, many of these individuals were children who had nowhere to turn but to become part of the Haitian restavek population.
+Along with displacement due to natural disasters, children are solicited as restaveks by recruiters looking to find domestic servants for families.

 Many street children are former domestic servants who were dismissed by or ran away from the families they worked for.
-These children have not fully escaped the restavèk life.
+These children have not fully escaped the restavek life.
 Instead, they become part of a different level that results in their exploitation in begging rings and prostitution.

 Conditions

 Many parents send their children to be restaveks, expecting them to have a better life than possible in poor rural areas.
 Poor rural parents who cannot provide their children with clean water, food, and education send them away, usually to cities, to find these opportunities as restaveks.

 Restaveks are unpaid and have no power or recourse within the host family.
 Unlike slaves in the traditional sense, restaveks can run away or return to their families, and are typically released from servitude when they become adults; however, the restavek system is commonly understood to be a form of slavery.
 Often host families dismiss their restaveks before they turn 15, since by law that is the age when they are supposed to be paid; many are then turned out to live on the street.
 Increasingly, paid middlemen act as recruiters to place children with host families, and it is becoming more common to place children with strangers.
 Children often have no way to get back in touch with their families.

-A 2009 study by the Pan American Development Foundation found that "leading indicators of restavèk treatment include work expectations equivalent to adult servants and long hours that surpass the cultural norm for children's work at home."
+A 2009 study by the Pan American Development Foundation found that "leading indicators of restavek treatment include work expectations equivalent to adult servants and long hours that surpass the cultural norm for children's work at home."
 A contradicting 2002 survey found that restaveks were allowed to sleep as long as or longer than the household children, received fewer beatings, 60 percent or more attended school, and many had their own bed or mat.

 Some restaveks do receive proper nutrition and education, but they are in the minority.